 There are two different sauces in the burger: one is the orange romesco sauce.
 A healthy, nutty sauce made of hazelnuts, roasted peppers, garlic and olive oil.
 A pure delight!
 Check out the recipe here.
 Fairly easy to make but a tad long.
 So, alternatively, I guess ketchup would do.

-The second sauce is the famous aïoli sauce which is simply a garlic mayonnaise, if done the right way it shouldn’t have any eggs in there; the fresh garlic contain a natural emulsifier, but we’ll keep it simple for now.
-I’ve just used a pre made aïoli or if you prefer simply use mayonnaise and voila!
+The second sauce is the famous aïoli sauce which is simply a garlic mayonnaise, if done the right way it shouldn’t have any eggs in there; the fresh garlic contains a natural emulsifier, but we’ll keep it simple for now.
+I’ve just used a pre-made aïoli or if you prefer simply use mayonnaise and voila!

-The flame technique (faster): Add the clean peppers directly on top of a flame (BBQ or gas stove flame) and burn on all sides, until totally black and cover with aluminium foil and let rest for 10-15 minutes.
+The flame technique (faster): Add the clean peppers directly on top of a flame (BBQ or gas stove flame) and burn on all sides, until totally black cover with aluminum foil and let rest for 10-15 minutes.

-The oven technique: Add the pepper in the oven on the top level to broil for about 20 minutes (turn mid-way) until black on each side, cover in aluminium foil and let it rest 10-15 minutes.
+The oven technique: Add the pepper in the oven on the top level to broil for about 20 minutes (turn mid-way) until black on each side, cover in aluminum foil and let it rest for 10-15 minutes.

 Open up, discard the black skin and cut each pepper into 2 or 3 squares.
 Underneath you’ll get a lovely smoky and soft pepper.

-So let’s start this BBQ season with Spanish flavors!
+So let’s start this BBQ season with Spanish flavours!